 If you have any comments or concerns please contact us at BurghfieldSantas@outlook.com.

-The course runs from the near the Guide dogs for the blind Association car park on Hillfields, Burghfield Common, to the Hatch – a length of 850m and a drop of 40m.
-The bends near the Guide Dogs HQ and the junction for James Lane are quite sharp, the former having an adverse camber, and the gradient before James Lane is 11%.
-Some karts can be expected to reach high speeds, safety is paramount at this event and we expect you to be mindful of your safety, and that of the crowd as you undertake this challenging course.
+This year’s course is still being finalised.
+Expect a length of around 850m and a drop of 40m.
+Karts can be expected to reach high speeds, safety is paramount at this event and we expect you to be mindful of your safety, and that of the crowd.

 Your kart must have efficient brakes and excessive ballast must not be carried.
 As the design and weight of karts will be highly variable, what is deemed as excessive ballast will be determined by our scrutineer (please refer to Technical Design Criteria Note 4).
 You must therefore agree with our chief kart scrutineer the amount of ballast allowable for your kart before the final build is submitted for scrutineering.